 The African Flood and Drought Monitor--using available satellite remote sensing and in-situ information, a hydrologic modeling platform and accompanying web-based user interface--has been developed, in collaboration with UNESCO, for operational and research use over Africa.
 It is based out of Princeton University and is available in English, French, Spanish, Arabic and Chinese.
 A Latin American Flood and Drought Monitor has also been available since 2015.

-As described in https://doi.org/10.1175/BAMS-D-12-00124.1, the AFDM is based on macro scale hydrologic modeling, ingests available data to provide a real-time assessment of the water cycle and drought conditions, and puts this in the context of the long-term record back to 1950.
+As described in a Bulletin of the American Meteorological Society article, the AFDM is based on macro scale hydrologic modeling, ingests available data to provide a real-time assessment of the water cycle and drought conditions, and puts this in the context of the long-term record back to 1950.
 The data is made available online for drought research and operational use to augment on-the ground assessments of drought.

 The monitoring system comprises two parts:

 i) First, a historic reconstruction (1950 – 2008) of the water cycle forced by a merged reanalysis/observational meteorological data set; this forms the climatology against which current conditions are compared.